-The pans are usually dry, salty and lifeless.
-But when the annual rains come, they are transformed into lush, grassy, sparkling water basins to which jubilant animals and birds flock.
+Endless miles of open white space, hot, dry and salty.
+These are the pans – seemingly lifeless.
+And then, metamorphosis, transformation, when the annual rains come, they are completely rejuvenated to become new, lush, grassy, sparkling water basins to which jubilant animals and birds flock.
 The pans play a vital role in the Kalahari Desert’s ecosystems.
 For millions of years, water has been drenching the dry landscape sporadically, keeping it alive.

-Humans have lived around the Makgadikgadi Pan since the Stone Age adapting to the harsh geography and climate over time.
-Archaeological sites on the pans reveal ancient tools and fossils of fish and animals similar to what he would have eaten.
-People can still be found living on the fringes of the pans in a number of villages including Mopipi, Mmatshumo, Nata, Gweta and Rakops.
+Humans have lived around the Makgadikgadi Pan since the Stone Age, adapting to the harsh geography and climate over time.
+Archaeological sites on the pans reveal ancient tools and fossils of fish and animals similar to what prehistoric man would have eaten.
+Archaeological findings date some of these tools so long ago to establish their origin as earlier than the era of Homo sapiens.

 Take your family on a breath-taking holiday to a flat, dazzling, exciting salt pan – a Makgadikgadi Pan safari is the ultimate bush getaway in Botswana for all ages!
 Choose lodges close to the pans that are especially set up to host children and to focus on their unique needs.
 Kids will feel in awe and want to run free in this vast magic place so take them on game drives, hikes, cultural walks with Bushmen (San) and tracking animals using their spoor and other signs.
 There are even tours to get up close and personal with tiny meerkats that live in holes in the ground!
 That early morning as the sun rises and a hot cup of tea is brewed is the best time to be awake and to listen to wildlife waking up too.
 Treat your family to this once in a lifetime experience in the Botswana wilds of Makgadikgadi Salt Pan – a time to be active and to be quiet, a time to chat and a time to listen.
 Nature beckons.